February 2024 continues with another great month at Disney World.

 Events and holidays

-There is a lot going on this month!
+There is a lot going on in this month!

-February also brings in Black History Month, which Disney World honors with its Celebrate Soulfully series of events and offerings.
+February is also Black History Month, which Disney World honors with its Celebrate Soulfully series of events and offerings.

 Activities included a special exhibit about the soul of Jazz at Epcot, limited edition menu items inspired by Black and African cuisines, plus shops featuring Black artists and designers.

 Valentine’s Day, Feb.
-14, takes place on a Tuesday this year and there’s always some fun menu items, such as cupcakes, available to celebrate.
+14, takes place on a Wednesday this year and there’s always some fun menu items, such as cupcakes, available to celebrate.
 Be sure to take lots of photos and share them with a cute romantic quote or two.

 This fun event includes a 5K, 10K, and half marathon races, plus a 1 hour yoga session in front of Cinderella’s Castle.